DroidPulkit/android-activity-lifecycle/README.md

 # android-activity-lifecycle
-This is App to see Android Activity lifecycle
+This is App to see Screen Orientation Lock

 How to Download this and setup